Smalls1652/SmallsOnline.VSCode.Configurator/README.md

 # VSCode Configurator

+> [!WARNING]
+> This has been rewritten in Rust and this repository is now archived.
+You can find the new repository at [@Smalls1652/vscodeconfigurator-rs](https://github.com/Smalls1652/vscodeconfigurator-rs).

 This is a CLI tool to quickly bootstrap a new project for VSCode.
 More specifically, it's to reduce the amount of common tasks I perform.

 > ⚠️ **Note:**